 Fiber optic cable speed is the fastest among these three internet access technologies.
 The download and upload speed of a fiber patch cord can be anywhere from 250Mbps to 1000Mbps and not affected by the distance from ISP.
 Fiber optic cables usually contain many strands, and a single strand of fiber optic cable has been proven to be able to carry data at up to an extremely fast 100Tbps, which suggests the superior speed of fiber optic cables.

-Overall, though fiber optic cables have not been so available as the scale of DSL and Ethernet cables, the big advantages of fast speed and high security, which is also the tendency of the network, can not be denied.
-We can expect that fiber optic cables will develop to a point that it will become the mainstream of internet connections.
+Overall, DSL cable is suitable for rural customers, ethernet cable is ideal for people who don’t have access to fiber or they have no requirements for lightning-fast speeds.
+As for Fiber optic cables, though they have not been so available as the scale of DSL and Ethernet cables, the big advantages of fast speed and high security, which is also the tendency of the network, can not be denied, so they are best for individuals or businesses that need the fastest internet connections and highest security.
+And we can expect that fiber optic cables will develop to a point that it will become the mainstream of internet connections.